 The Robson area lives up to its reputation.

-It was while struggling up the last steps of Rearguard Mountain that I felt compelled to turn from the damned scree at my feet to gaze across the vast glaciated valley behind.
+It was while struggling up the last steps of Rearguard Mountain that I felt compelled to turn from the damned scree at my feet to gaze across the vast glaciated valley behind me.
 The view stopped me in my tracks as the clouds of the day parted enough to afford my first clear view of Resplendent, our primary objective for the weekend.
-There it was, massive and remote; a perfect white pyramid with a prominent rock ridge plunging like a ship’s bow through a colossal wall of ice.
-In that moment Resplendent was in every way worthy of the name bestowed upon it, and I was happy to have scaled Rearguard’s accursed slope in order to see it.
+The mountain was massive and remote, a perfect white pyramid with a prominent rock ridge plunging like a ship’s bow through a colossal wall of ice.
+At that moment, Resplendent was in every way worthy of the name bestowed upon it, and I was happy to have scaled Rearguard’s accursed slope to see it.

 I would be even happier the next day as Ben, Vern and I found ourselves standing on Resplendent’s heavily corniced summit, thankful for the flawless conditions we experienced throughout the ascent, and in awe of the sublime views of Mt.
 Robson and its surrounding peaks.

 While the conditions were on our side, there were other struggles to contend with as my feet were in bad shape by the end of the first day.
 The following 60km of travel wouldn’t be kind, but they say that nothing worthwhile comes easy, and I can’t say anything less than that my first experience of Berg Lake was worth a little suffering.

 An Epic Weekend

 You know it’s going to be a long day when you look at your GPS unit at an alpine trailhead and see a reading in the 800s – only marginally higher than the prairie cities Ben, and I had departed the night before.
 But there we were at the Berg Lake trailhead (easily found a km behind the visitor centre just off of the Yellowhead/Hwy 16) at the crack of dawn with ski boots on, heavy packs saddled, and 20km to cover.